-If you need to figure out your own real estate photography pricing, I actually sell a real estate photography pricing template for just $15 in my Real Estate Photographer's Starter Bundle.
+If you are trying to figure out your own real estate photography pricing, I actually sell a real estate photography pricing template in my Real Estate Photographer's Starter Bundle.
 In the bundle, you also get a legal contract to use between you and the real estate agent, and 10 Lightroom presets for real estate photography to make your photos look polished and professional with the click of a button.

 Shoot to the right

 This phrase gets thrown around so much in photography groups.
 I had no idea what it meant for the longest time.
 Basically, you want to turn on your live view histogram and expose your image so the majority of that wave in the middle is to the right of center.
 This means your image will technically be a bit over exposed but that's OK.
 When you shoot to the right you are getting more light into your camera, making the room look bright and airy.

 Most beginner real estate photographers make images that are too dark.
 This will help you until you get a solid grasp of proper exposure.
 I like to set my camera to +.3 EV to compensate for this and it works in most cases.
 Of course, you'll always have the exposure slider in Lightroom.
 I am of the opinion that if I am bumping my image past 1 full stop of exposure, then I should have done a better job exposing it on location.